American Museum of Natural History: Original structure

+The original building was soon eclipsed by the west and east wings of the southern frontage, designed by J. Cleaveland Cady as a brownstone neo-Romanesque structure.
+It extends 700 ft along West 77th Street, with corner towers 150 ft tall.
+Its pink brownstone and granite, similar to that found at Grindstone Island in the St. Lawrence River, came from quarries at Picton Island, New York.
+The southern wing contains several halls ranging in size from 60 × 110 ft to 30 × 125 ft.
+At the ends of either wings are rounded turret-like towers.

 New York State Memorial to Theodore Roosevelt

 The main entrance hall on Central Park West is formally known as the New York State Memorial to Theodore Roosevelt.
 Completed by John Russell Pope in 1936, it is an over-scaled Beaux-Arts monument to former U.S. president Theodore Roosevelt.
 The hall was originally supposed to have formed one end of an "Intermuseum Promenade" through Central Park, connecting with the Metropolitan Museum of Art to the east, but the promenade was never completed.

 The memorial hall has a pink-granite facade, which is modeled after Roman arches.
 In front of the hall on Central Park West is a terrace measuring 350 ft long, as well as a series of steps.
 The main entrance consists of an arch measuring 60 ft high.
 The underside of the arch is a coffered granite vestibule, which leads to a bronze, glass, and marble screen.
 On either side of the arch are niches that contain sculptures of a bison and a bear.
 It is flanked by two pairs of columns, which are topped by figures of American explorers John James Audubon, Daniel Boone, Meriwether Lewis, and William Clark.
 These figures were sculpted by James Earle Fraser and are about 30 ft high.
 In the attic above the main archway, there is an inscription describing Roosevelt's accomplishments.
 The words "Truth", "Knowledge", and "Vision" are carved into the entablature under this inscription.